Marder (infantry fighting vehicle)

-While it used to include a few unique features, such as a fully remote machine gun on the rear deck and gun ports on the sides for infantry to fire through, these features have been deleted or streamlined in later upgrade packages to bring it more in line with modern IFV design.
-The MG has been moved to be a coaxial, the gun ports entirely welded shut and uparmored.
+Although the Marder formerly included several unique features, such as a fully remote machine gun on the rear deck and gun ports on the sides for infantry to fire through, these features were deleted or streamlined in later upgrade packages to bring it more in line with modern IFV design and make manufacturing easier.
+The rear deck MG was removed, and the gun ports were welded shut and covered with armor.
 It is overall a simple and conventional machine with one large rear exit hatch and three top hatches for mounted infantry to fire from.

 Around 2,100 were taken into service by the West German army in the early 1970s, but the vehicle in its original form was not sold to any foreign militaries.
 As the German army began to retire older vehicles, the Chilean government agreed to acquire 200 Marders; the government of Greece has considered the purchase of 450 retired vehicles in the past.
 Argentina uses a simplified and locally produced variant, the VCTP, and has a number of vehicles based on that platform constructed by Henschel and built by TAMSE.

 The Marder 1's successor, originally the Marder 2 project in the 1990s, was cancelled, leading to the Puma gradually replacing the Marder in the 2010s.